Diminished ovarian reserve refers to a reduced egg supply

 - Exposure to chemotherapy or radiation

-- For most women with DOR who wish to have a child, IVF is recommended.
-Because women with very low ovarian reserve may not respond as well, higher doses of ovarian stimulation medications may be necessary to produce enough eggs for fertilization.
+- IVF is often the best course of action for women with this diagnosis.
+Because a woman with a very low ovarian reserve may not respond as well, higher doses of ovarian stimulation medications may be necessary to produce enough eggs.